This Week’s Bulletin

 C Amen.

-A Mothering God, you gathered us to your table, and we drank deeply of your grace.
-Send us out by your Spirit to love our neighbors as ourselves and to proclaim your love in Jesus’ name.
+A Let us pray.
+Living God, you gathered us to your table and we drank deeply of your grace.
+Send us out by your Spirit to love our neighbors and proclaim your love in Jesus’ name.

 C Amen.